-Argument Use after sc_storage_credentials to: Use after sc_storage_credentials to: list Display the username of the existing storage array user account definition. admin user account is defined locally on the storage system: sc_storage_credentials list Username Array Alias User Category Account Source admin XIV hostdev31b storageadmin local admin XIV hostdev32a storageadmin local admin XIV hostdev31a storageadmin local The following example shows the command output when the stoadmin user account is defined on a directory server: sc_storage_credentials list Username Array Alias User Category Account Source orage admin XIV hostdev31b storageadmin directory admin XIV hostdev32a storageadmin directory admin XIV hostdev31a storageadmin directory -h admin XIV hostdev32a storageadmin directory als.
+Argument Use after sc_storage_credentials to: list Display the username of the existing storage system user account definition.
+The following example shows the command output when the storage admin user account is defined locally on the storage system: sc_storage_credentials list Username Array Alias User Category Account Source admin XIV hostdev31b storageadmin local admin XIV hostdev32a storageadmin local admin XIV hostdev31a storageadmin local The following example shows the command output when the storage admin user account is defined on a directory server: sc_storage_credentials list Username Array Alias User Category Account Source admin XIV hostdev31b storageadmin directory admin XIV hostdev32a storageadmin directory admin XIV hostdev31a storageadmin directory -h Display help information that is relevant to sc_storage_credentials.

-CLI - Adding or removing storage arrays
+CLI - Adding or removing storage systems

-All IBM storage systems that provide storage resources to your VMware platforms must be defined as storage arrays on the IBM Spectrum Control Base Edition.
+All IBM storage systems that provide storage resources to your VMware platforms must be defined as storage systems on the IBM Spectrum Control Base Edition.

-Use the sc_storage_array CLI command to add, remove, or list these IBM storage systems (referred to as storage arrays).
+Use the sc_storage_array CLI command to add, remove, or list these IBM storage systems (referred to as arrays in the command syntax and output).
 Use the required argument after the command, as specified in the following table.

-- IBM storage arrays can be added only after the storage credentials are set, as explained in "CLI Adding or removing storage array credentials" on page 76. - If you want to remove existing storage arrays: - A removed storage array, along with its storage pools and volumes, can no longer be managed by the included solution components (see "Included cloud interfaces" on page 1). - If the removed storage array contains working storage pools and volumes, the information of these storage pools and volumes is no longer displayed in vSphere Web Client.
+- IBM storage systems can be added only after the storage credentials are set, as explained in "CLI - Adding or removing storage system credentials" on page 78. - If you want to remove existing storage systems: - A removed storage system, along with its storage pools and volumes, can no longer be managed by the included solution components (see "Included cloud interfaces" on page 1). - If the removed storage system contains working storage pools and volumes, the information of these storage pools and volumes is no longer displayed in vSphere Web Client.
 However, vSphere data access and service level for these storage pools and volumes is not affected.
-In addition, the removed array and its storage pools and volumes can be managed from the standard IBM storage system management tools. - After the removal, you can add the storage array back again to fully restore its management.
+In addition, the removed system and its storage pools and volumes can be managed from the standard IBM storage system management tools. - After the removal, you can add the storage system back again to fully restore its management.

-- All CLI command arguments are case-sensitive. - The same operations are available from the GUI as well, as explained in "GUI Managing storage arrays" on page 35.
+- All CLI command arguments are case-sensitive. - The same operations are available from the GUI as well, as explained in "GUI Managing storage systems" on page 35.